sirosen/globus-sdk-python/docs/tutorial.rst

 Projects let you share the administrative burden of a collection of apps, but we won't be sharing the SDK Tutorial Project.

-In the "Manage Project" menu for "SDK Tutorial Project", select "Add new App".
+In the "Add..." menu for "SDK Tutorial Project", select "Add new app".

 Enter the following pieces of information: